A1CST/PCV/README.md

 Continuous Integration
 GitHub Actions workflow is included at `.github/workflows/ci.yml` and runs the test suite on Ubuntu and Windows across Python 3.11 and 3.12 on pushes and pull requests to main, develop, and feature branches.

+Manual Layout Editing
+- Open the visualizer and navigate to a file's slide.
+- Click "Edit Layout" in the top-right of the slide to enter edit mode.
+- Drag function/class nodes to reposition them around the central file node (the file node remains fixed).
+- Click "Save Layout" to persist positions.
+Your layout is restored on reload and across sessions.
+- Saved layouts are stored per workspace at `workspaces/<workspace_X>/layouts.json`.